Warm & Cozy Chocolate Gift Basket

 The key to a beautiful gift basket is creating layers and propping things up so you can see everything.

-Use tissue paper (bubble wrap and recycled cardboard work great for heavier objects.)
+Start by using tissue paper (bubble wrap and recycled cardboard under tissue paper can help hold heavier objects.)

-Fold the scarf neatly in the bottom but let the ends hang over the bin.
+Fold the scarf neatly inside the bottom but let the ends hang over the bin.

 Work from tall to short putting the taller items in the back.